 I am an RTG postdoctoral fellow and visiting assistant professor in the Department of Mathematics at Southern Methodist University.
 I received my Ph.D. in applied mathematics from Brown University, where I worked with Björn Sandstede on the stability of nonlinear waves.
 In particular, I studied the existence and stability of multi-pulse solutions in continuous and discrete Hamiltonian systems.
 I also collaborate with Alejandro Aceves, Todd Kapitula and Panos Kevrekidis.

 Although I have been fascinated by mathematics as long as I can remember, it took me until my mid 30s to embrace my inner math nerd.
-Beforehand, I worked many different jobs, including bicycle repairperson, computer network technician, church organist, math and science tutor, emergency room technician, and internal medicine intern.
+Beforehand, I worked many different jobs, including bicycle repairperson, computer network technician, church organist, math and science tutor, and EMT.

 Ph.D. in applied mathematics, 2020